aninhumer/mantle/Documents/Dissertation (Clean).md

 data Circuit a = Circuit (StateT Int (Writer RTL) a)
 ```

 Finally we need to translate this model into Verilog code.
 This turns out to be relatively trivial, as the structure matches that of a Verilog program pretty closely.
 The generator merely needs to deconstruct the tree, and compose corresponding code.
-In order to give slightly nicer output we use a pretty printing combinator library[@pprint], which use a set of combinators to construct a document structure.
+In order to give slightly nicer output we use a pretty printing combinator library, which use a set of combinators to construct a document structure.
 From this, neatly formatted source can be generated.

 ## Synchronous